Mission Statement & Quality Objective

 Quality Program

-Thermo Electric has implemented and maintains a Total Quality Control Management System which meets the requirements of ISO 9001-2015 to ensure:
+Thermo Electric has implemented and maintains a Quality Management System which meets the requirements of ISO 9001-2015 to ensure:

 The International Organization for Standardization, widely known as “ISO,” is an international standards body composed of representatives from various national standards organizations.
 Founded on 23 February 1947, the organization promulgates worldwide industrial and commercial standards.
 It is headquartered in Geneva, Switzerland.
 While ISO is not a governmental organization, its ability to set standards that often become law, either through treaties or national standards, makes it more powerful than most non-governmental organizations.
 In practice, ISO acts as a consortium with strong links to governments.